 Excessive inventory is very expensive.
 Worse, inventory hides in the reports that teams view to measure performance.
 Inventory isn’t on an income statement until it becomes a cost of goods sold.
 All of the soft costs excessive inventory add to a production line hide in non-value added labor costs, poorly utilized rent, non-captured overhead burden and inventory write-offs from scrap or disposals.

 It can take a while to lean and correct inventory levels to a sustainable degree.
-But by working with Mainstay, our partners have been able to gain efficiencies of additional value add labor, additional floor space to convert to production, reduction in transactions and communication that come from lack of trust or poor planning and benefits from additional cash flow.
+Working with Mainstay, our partners have been able to gain efficiencies of additional value add labor, additional floor space to convert to production, reduction in transactions, and communication that come from lack of trust or poor planning and benefits from additional cash flow.

 Changing vendors is painful and keeps many from working on the problem instead of within the problem.
 Mainstay understands the pain of changing vendors and is ready to help reduce the trouble caused by both.